vllm-project/llm-compressor/examples/quantization_24_sparse_w4a16/README.md

 # `int4` Weight Quantization of a 2:4 Sparse Model

-`llm-compressor` supports quantizing weights while maintaining sparsity patterns for memory savings and inference acceleration with `vLLM`
+`llm-compressor` supports quantizing weights while maintaining sparsity patterns for memory savings and inference acceleration with `vLLM`.

 > `2:4 sparisty + int4/int8` mixed precision computation is supported in vLLM on Nvidia capability > 8.0 (Ampere, Ada Lovelace, Hopper).